timescale/docs/timescaledb/tutorials/analyze_crypto/index.md

 <highlight type="cloud" header="Run all tutorials free" button="Try for free">
 Your Timescale Cloud trial is completely free for you to use for the first thirty days.
-This gives you enough time to complete all our tutorials and run a few test projects of your own.
+This gives you enough time to complete all the tutorials and run a few test projects of your own.
 </highlight>